Skip to content

 Nor is it safe to plan a systemic change to your business by looking only at the impact on the immediate customer.
 It’s easy to make naive changes that look like they’ll delight customers, but the changes fail because of the collateral damage to other stakeholders in the system.

-We need our systems to work smoothly in service to our internal and external customers.
-And a key to working more smoothly is understanding deeply how all the stakeholders co-create that customer experience.
+We need our systems to work smoothly in service to our internal and external customers and stakeholders.
+And a key to working more smoothly is understanding, deeply, how all the stakeholders co-create that customer experience.

 Who are the stakeholder groups?